CQRS Pattern Using MediatR In - C#

 MediatR Pipeline

-Suppose you want to add some pre and post-processing logic in your request.
-In that case, you can use MediatR pipeline behavior that is similar to .net core middleware.
+If you want to add some pre and post-processing logic to your requests, you can use the MediatR pipeline behavior, which is similar to .NET Core middleware.

-Consider in our example that if you want to add UpdatedDate in every response, you can create a pipeline and then add.
+Consider the example where you want to add the UpdatedDate in every response.
+You can create a pipeline and then add it.

 public class AuditPipeline<Tin, Tout> : IPipelineBehavior<Tin, Tout>